ToshioCP/Gtk4-tutorial/gfm/sec12.md

 Return value:

 - A pointer to the generated TfeTextView object but it is casted to a pointer to GtkWidget.
-If an error occures during the genration process, NULL is returned.
+If an error occurs during the generation process, NULL is returned.

 Each function is defined as follows.